Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:regret_upper_bound}}

 The proof of \Cref{thm:regret_upper_bound} proceeds in four steps.
-In Step 1, we define a new notion called \emph{distributed regret} by distributing the instantaneous regret, incurred at the round we pull the arm, over the few subsequent rounds.
-We then rewrite the per-round steady state regret in terms of distributed regrets.
-In Step 2, we define a high-probability \emph{good event} that is critical for our analysis of the distributed regret.
-In Step 3, we provide an upper bound for the distributed regret at each round, with the help of the important implications of the good event.
-In Step 4, we sum the distributed regrets over rounds and epochs, which establishes the per-round steady state regret of \alg\xspace against the dynamic benchmark.
+Step 1 introduces \emph{distributed regret}, a novel notion that distributes instantaneous regret over subsequent rounds, enabling us to rephrase per-round steady state regret.
+Step 2 defines a high-probability \emph{good event} crucial for analyzing distributed regret.
+In Step 3, we leverage the good event to establish an upper bound for each round's distributed regret.
+Finally, Step 4 aggregates these regrets across rounds and epochs, establishing the per-round steady state regret of \alg\xspace against the dynamic benchmark.